Chart Color Schemes

 AreaSearch assessment of residential development drivers sees a low level of activity in Golden Grove, placing the area among the bottom 25% of areas assessed nationally

-Golden Grove has recorded approximately 12 residential properties granted approval annually over the past five financial years, totalling 63 homes.
-As of FY-26, no approvals have been recorded yet.
-The population decline in recent years indicates that new supply has likely kept pace with demand, offering buyers good choice while new homes are constructed at an average value of $325,000.
+Golden Grove has recorded approximately 12 residential properties granted approval each year over the past five financial years, totalling 63 homes.
+In FY-2026 so far, one approval has been recorded.
+The population decline in recent years suggests that new supply has likely kept pace with demand, offering good choice to buyers.
+New homes are being built at an average expected construction cost value of $325,000.

 This financial year, $31.1 million in commercial approvals have been registered, indicating high levels of local commercial activity.

-Compared to Greater Adelaide, Golden Grove records significantly lower building activity, with 75.0% below the regional average per person.
+Compared to Greater Adelaide, Golden Grove records significantly lower building activity, 75.0% below the regional average per person.
 This constrained new construction typically reinforces demand and pricing for existing dwellings, although development activity has increased recently.
-Nationally, this is also lower, reflecting market maturity and possible development constraints.
-All new construction in recent periods has been comprised of detached houses, maintaining Golden Grove's traditional low density character focused on family homes appealing to those seeking space.
-The estimated population per dwelling approval is 2728 people, reflecting its quiet, low activity development environment.
+The area's development activity is also lower than nationally, reflecting market maturity and potential development constraints.
+All new construction in the area has been comprised of detached houses, maintaining Golden Grove's traditional low density character with a focus on family homes appealing to those seeking space.

 Frequently Asked Questions - Development